+In South Africa, cheetah conservation projects include the Cheetah Outreach Center near Cape Town, and the Hoedspruit Endangered Species Center near Kruger Park.
 Centers like these allow close encounters and are invaluable in educating local communities about cheetah conservation.
 Breeding programs also help maintain a stable population.

 However, there's nothing quite like spotting a wild cheetah on safari.
 The best places to do so include Tanzania's Serengeti National Park, or the Masai Mara National Reserve in Kenya.
 South Africa's Phinda Private Game Reserve and Kgalagadi Transfrontier Park both have stable cheetah populations, whilst the Chitabe area of the Okavango Delta is your best bet in Botswana.

 - Cheetahs can purr, but they can't roar.